nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations

+`SavedData` is a subset of `UserData` and not all user data will be saved.

+- The hash map containing the monthly expenditure of the user will not be saved.
+    - Advanced users may choose to edit the .json file to change the value of each transaction.
+Hence, to ensure that the monthly expenditure remains accurate, we must recompute the monthly expenditure upon startup.
+    - Therefore, saving the monthly expenditure hashmap will be redundant as it has to be recomputed on startup to ensure that it matches the user's actual expenditure.

-To prevent slow processing of the program when there are many entries, a Hash Table is used to keep track of the expenditures for the month.
+To prevent slow processing of the program when there are many entries, a hash map is used to keep track of the expenditures for the month.

 - We believe that the "Set Budget" feature will be commonly used as it is one of the key aspects of a Financial Tracker.